kachick/chawan/readme.md

 it'd be a fun excercise to write one by myself, for myself.

-The end result will of course not support nearly as many websites as Firefox or Chromium (so forget PWAs I guess), but I'd like it to be at least somewhat more functional on the "modern web" than w3m or lynx.
+The end result will of course not support nearly as many websites as Firefox or Chromium, but I'd like it to be at least somewhat more functional on the "modern web" than w3m or lynx.

-While the original idea was to implement something similar to w3m's rendering with JS and minimal CSS support, I've got a bit carried away with my CSS parser so the new plan is to mostly implement basic CSS stuff and then JS with the most important APIs.
+The plan is to mostly implement basic CSS stuff and then JS with the most important APIs.
 Plus some other things.

 ## So what can this do?